DeepTriangle: A Deep Learning Approach to Loss Reserving: Data and Model Architecture

 The company code input is first passed to an embedding layer.
 In this process, each company is mapped to a fixed length vector in \(\mathbb{R}^k\), where \(k\) is a hyperparameter.
-The mapping is learned during the training of the entire network instead of a separate data preprocessing step.
+In our case, we choose \(k = \text{number of levels} - 1 = 49\), as recommended in \citet{DBLP:journals/corr/GuoB16}.
+In other words, each company is represented by a vector in \(\mathbb{R}^{49}\).
+This mapping mechanism is part of the neural network and hence is learned during the training of the network, instead of in a separate data preprocessing step, so the learned numerical representations are optimized for predicted the future paid losses.
 Companies that are similar in the context of our claims forecasting problem are mapped to vectors that are close to each other in terms of Euclidean distance.
 Intuitively, one can think of this representation as a proxy for characteristics of the companies, such as size of book and case reserving philosophy.
-Categorical embedding is a common technique in deep learning that has been successfully applied to recommendation systems (Cheng et al. 2016) and retail sales prediction (Guo and Berkhahn 2016).
-In the actuarial science literature, Richman and Wuthrich (2018) utilize embedding layers to capture characteristics of regions in mortality forecasting, while Gabrielli, Richman, and Wuthrich (2018) apply them to lines of business factors in loss reserving.
+Categorical embedding is a common technique in deep learning that has been successfully applied to recommendation systems \citep{Cheng_2016} and retail sales prediction \citep{DBLP:journals/corr/GuoB16}.
+In the actuarial science literature, \citet{richman2018neural} utilize embedding layers to capture characteristics of regions in mortality forecasting, while \citet{gabrielli2018neural} apply them to lines of business factors in loss reserving.